Graph-COM/Benchmark_for_DGRL_in_Hardwares/docs/source/intro_evaluation.rst

 .. figure:: fig/code_frame.png

-An example command to evaluate could be:
+After configuring a DGRL method and specify a dataset, one could perform evaluation by training and testing with different seeds, an example command to evaluate could be:

 .. code-block:: sh